Mohamed-94/Alpha-Mine-ChatBot/README.md

 ## You may also like...

 - [Super Calculator](https://github.com/Mohamed-94/Super-Calculator_Cpp_CommandLine) - C++ CommandLine
-- [Dll for SQL Connection](https://github.com/Mohamed-94/DLL-for-SQL-Connection) - A Dll libr applicationary for sql parsing.
+- [Dll for SQL Connection](https://github.com/Mohamed-94/DLL-for-SQL-Connection) - A Dll library for sql parsing.

 ## License